Measurement of the charge asymmetry in top quark pair production in pp collisions at sqrt(s) = 8 TeV using a template method: Analysis strategy

 Figure \ref{Xsymmanti} presents the $\vec{x}^\pm$ distributions in $\GG$, $\qqbar$, and $\QG$ ($\AG$) initial states for $X=\XL$, before the event reconstruction and selection are applied, and the composition and intrinsic charge asymmetries of each initial state are listed in \Tab{powheg_asymmetries}.

 Imperfect detector resolution, event reconstruction, and selections can result in distributions of the reconstructed observable $\XLreco$ that differ from those in $\XL$.
 For this reason, the symmetric and antisymmetric templates, $\vec{x}^\pm_{\text{rec}}$, are constructed using \POWHEG-generated events that are fully reconstructed and pass the selection criteria.
-Studies of simulated events show that there is no significant constant bias in the charge asymmetry caused by event reconstruction and selection.
+Studies of simulated events show that event reconstruction and selection may amplify or dilute an underlying asymmetry in the $\XLreco$ distribution but do not introduce a significant false bias.
 Thus, the scale parameter $\alpha$ in \Eqs{alpha_model}{extrapolated_asymmetry} can be determined by a fit to the reconstructed distribution in data, \begin{linenomath}

 \end{linenomath}